-Telephone interview with John L. Hall after the announcement of the 2005 Nobel Prize in Physics, October 4, 2005.
+Transcript of the telephone interview with John L. Hall after the announcement of the 2005 Nobel Prize in Physics, on 4 October 2005.
 Interviewer is Joanna Rose, science writer.

 - This is John Hall.